apycazo/jander-web/jander.es/src/assets/docs/javascript/angularjs-basic/project-setup.md

 </html>
 ```

+### AngularJS CDN

+Cloudfare provides the latest angularjs files, and can be accessed at https://cdnjs.com/libraries/angular.js/1.6.8

 ### Create a main angular module

 This will be our main app module, the expression for this is `angular.module({moduleName}, [dependencies])`.
 Dependencies can be empty, but not undefined, that would be the expression to *retrieve* an angular module.
 So, we will create this module, without any additional dependencies, and name it `app`.
 This last value is important, since we are going to need it after this.